Haleshot/AI-ML-DL-NLP-CV/README.md

 ## Usage

 Each program in this repository is designed to be run independently.
-To use a specific program, follow the instructions provided in its corresponding directory.
+To use a specific program, follow the instructions provided in its corresponding directory (README).

 ## Contributing